-When considering the performance of the IDV-A platform in comparison with the Dibona one in the CPU+GPU configuration of the two HEP applications, the improvement in Pixeltrack throughput KPI is noticeable and expected in the IDV-A node.
-The slightly worse performance of CLUE on IDV-A for the throughput KPI compared to that measured on Dibona node needs further investigation, and possibly specific code tuning for the H100 GPU.
-Regarding the energy efficiency KPI, there is a slight advantage in using the Dibona node; again this hints for further investigations and possibly code tuning for the H100 architecture.
+When considering the performance of the IDV-A platform in comparison with the Dibona one in the CPU+GPU configuration, the improvement in throughput KPI for Pixeltrack is noticeable and expected in the IDV-A node.
+On the other hand, we measured a slightly worse performance of CLUE on IDV-A for the throughput KPI compared to that measured on Dibona node.
+Similarly, considering the energy efficiency KPI, there is a slight advantage in using the

+Dibona node.
+These results hint for further investigation and specific code tuning for the Nvidia H100 GPU architecture.

-3.5 NEST-GPU - INFN
+4.5 NEST-GPU - INFN

-The comparison of the CPU and GPU versions of the hpc_benchmark test is smashingly in favor of the latter; in order to have a more complete reference against the D6.2 baseline this same multi-node benchmark is to be performed on the Dibona ARM cluster - the IDV-E used here is a single node so that inter-node communications were not gauged - but we do not expect a reversal.
-The same test is still to be performed on the state-of-the-art Intel CPUs of the IDV-A; on those, as in D6.2 we expect somewhat shorter runtimes at the cost of significantly increased energy-to-solution compared with those obtained on the ARM CPUs of the IDV-E mentioned in section 2.5 above but nothing close to the more than 17 times faster and 10 times smaller energy-to-solution a single IDV-A GPU can muster.
+The comparison of the CPU and GPU versions of the hpc\benchmark test is smashingly in favor of the latter; in order to have a more complete reference against the D6.2 baseline this same multi-node benchmark is to be performed on the Dibona ARM cluster - the IDV-E used here is a single node so that inter-node communications were not gauged - but we do not expect a reversal.
+The same test was also performed on the state-of-the-art Intel CPUs of the IDV-A; on those, as in D6.2 we observed somewhat shorter runtimes at the cost of significantly increased energy-to-solution compared with those obtained on the ARM CPUs of the IDV-E mentioned in section 3.5 above but nothing close to the more than 17 times faster and 10 times smaller energy-to-solution a single IDV-A GPU can muster.

-Even if the no-communications benchmark is faster than the multi-GPU ones the weak scaling that can be assessed with up to 4 GPUs of a single node IDV-A is quite good; for the accessible problem sizes that can be accommodated in the IDV-A in its current deployment the communications do not seem to be pose a significant hindrance yet - it remains to be seen for larger number of GPUs, possibly on more interconnected nodes - and there seems to be some performance to be squeezed out of optimizing the inter-GPU communications, as mentioned in section 2.4.
+Even if the no-communications benchmark is faster than the multi-GPU ones the weak scaling that can be assessed with up to 4 GPUs of a single node IDV-A is quite good; for the accessible problem sizes that can be accommodated in the IDV-A in its current deployment the communications do not seem to be pose a significant hindrance yet - it remains to be seen for larger number of GPUs, possibly on more interconnected nodes - and there seems to be some performance to be squeezed out of optimizing the inter-GPU communications, as mentioned in section 3.5.